 15. Breathe ‘Pranayama’ style.
 This yoga method requires you to breathe through one nostril at a time (inhale through the left by blocking the right, exhale through the right by blocking the left, repeat for 3 minutes) to relieve stress.
 Weird but wonderful!

 16. A spoonful of honey.
 Mother nature’s delicious treat has compounds that reduce inflammation in the brain which can help improve a low mood.
 Bee happy… (sorry, couldn’t resist).

 17. Turn up the music and dance.
 Combining music and dance can help build self-esteem, lift your mood and reduce anxiety.
 Dancing may also help express emotions and experiences that are difficult to communicate in words alone…so go dance like no one’s watching!

 19. Try self-hypnosis.
-Ok so forget dangling pendants and special powers, self-hypnosis can really work!
+Forget dangling pendants and special powers, self-hypnosis can really work!
 There’s loads of mp3’s you can download online to help reprogram your subconscious to relieve stress and anxiety so have a listen.

 20. Doodle.
 You may associate doodling with being bored in class but doing it in your spare time can be a great way to relax.
 When we’re stressed we can get caught in our thoughts but by doodling you’re engaging the creative upper right side of your brain which will give you the space you need to calm down and find a fresh perspective.